JaySparrow/FunEnv/README.md

 * WordleEnv: [The web-based word game developed by Josh Wardle](https://www.nytimes.com/games/wordle/index.html).
 * MoveArrowEnv: A mini puzzle in the temple of [Isoland 2: Ashes of Time](https://apps.apple.com/us/app/isoland-2-ashes-of-time/id1320750997).
 Isoland is a serial adventure puzzle games.
 * TraverseMazeEnv: A mini puzzle in the greenhouse of [Machinarium](https://amanita-design.net/games/machinarium.html).
+* CoinGameEnv: A gambler's game told by the YouTuber [李永乐老师](https://youtu.be/g-wCpEZBEdw) as a 2-armed bandit problem.

 ## Games List